 What to Expect

 Overnight sleepers must stay landside.
 If you’re already airside, you’ll have to exit to the landside and re-enter when security opens in the morning.
 The Arrivals Hall is particularly popular because the lights are dim, the temperature is warm, and there is a hot beverage vending machine.
 Still, you’ll likely wind up on the floor, so bring a sleeping bag or blanket.
 For uninterrupted sleep, hotels are nearby, including one on airport grounds.
-See our Airport Hotels section below for more info.
+See the Airport Hotels section below for locations or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships

-Regardless of what class of service you are flying, there is a lounge that you can enter by purchasing a lounge pass and through a lounge membership program (ie. Priority Pass).
+Regardless of what class of service you are flying, there is a lounge that you can enter by purchasing a lounge pass and through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-- Travelodge Leeds Bradford Airport Hotel – (5 minute walk from the airport) Located on airport grounds.
+- Travelodge Leeds Bradford Airport Hotel – Located on airport grounds and a 5 minute walk from the terminal.
 No airport shuttle. » Check Rates

-- Premier Inn Leeds Bradford Airport Hotel – (2 minutes from the airport) No airport shuttle. » Check Rates
+- Premier Inn Leeds Bradford Airport Hotel – No airport shuttle. » Check Rates

 Free unlimited WiFi is available at Leeds Airport.
 Connect to the “LeedsBradfordAirport_Free_Wifi” network.
 First time users will need to register information.